 I’m an author, essayist, filmmaker, and pie baker.
 I also consider myself a pie evangelist after experiencing the myriad ways that pie has not only saved me but has made the world a better place.

-Have a look around the site and learn more about my story, my books, blog, press, pie classes, my forthcoming pie documentary, and more.
+Have a look around the site and learn more about my story, my books, blog, press, pie classes, my award-winning pie documentary, and more.

 FEATURED IN